2023 Fall Multicultural Webinar Series

 Learning Objectives:

-1. Participants will be able to describe and define neurodivergent vs. neurotypical populations.
+1. Participants will be able to describe neurodiversity affirming practices and evaluate their approach against a neurodiversity affirming paradigm.

-2. Participants will be able to describe ND-affirming practices and identify what play therapy approaches are ND-affirming.
+2. Participants will be able to identify unique considerations for facilitating play therapy for children with ADHD.

 CE Hours: